thejerrytan/CarND-Vehicle-Detection/writeup_report.md

 The code is in cell 11, where I used the find_cars() code given in the lesson to compute all hog features for the entire image once and then extract the relevant patches via sub-sampling with sliding window.

-I tried out different values of scale, cell_per_block and found out that scale of 1.5 and cell_per_block of 2 works best empirically.
+I tried out different values of scale, cell_per_block and found that more overlap works better for vehicle detection but it comes with longer processing time.
+Eventually, I implemented multi-scale search with 3 scales - small 1, medium 1.5, large 2.0 and cell_per_block of 2.

-I implemented multi-scale search with 3 window sizes - small (32x32), medium (64x64), large(96,96).
-I started with the original size (64x64) which also happens to be the size which we train our SVM with, halve it to arrive at small scale for cars near the horizon, doubled it but realized the resulting size is too big, hence scaled it at 1.5 to arrive at (96x96).
-These numbers are also divisible by 8, which allows me to keep the HOG feature vector length constant by scaling pix_per_cell in the same direction as well, keeping number of cells per block constant at 8.

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?